alessiococchieri/BDA-project-sparkify/README.md

 - Small dataset: too small number of train samples

 # Future works
 - Test the models with the greater version of the dataset (12GB).
-Probably RF and GBT would show intersting improvements in their performance due to the higher amount of data at disposal.
+Probably RF and GBT would show interesting improvements in their performance due to the higher amount of data at disposal.
 - Better hyperparameters tuning
-- Better feature exctraction: with higher amount of data at disposal, a greater number of features would be necessary.
+- Better feature extraction: with higher amount of data at disposal, a greater number of features would be necessary.